 And then he said to me, I'm really sorry, he said, I can't help myself.

-And as he said this, he just came at me and you know, and then at then suddenly these two little Mexicans came down the street and they said, 'Are you alright?'
-And he ran away.
+And then suddenly these two little Mexicans came down the street and they said, are you all right?

-And I kicked, I just went home.
+And I kick, I just went home.

-And I got to the flat and I thought, well, I was suddenly thinking about the state of everybody at this party, knowing that they were all going to be coming home over the next hour or two hours, thinking, if I had been slightly pissed or in heels, or in any other condition than the condition I'd been in, I just wouldn't have been able to think rationally, I wouldn't have been able to get away.
+And I got to the flat and I thought, well, I was suddenly thinking about the state of everybody at this party, knowing that they were all going to be coming home over the next hour or two hours, thinking if I had been slightly pissed or in the heels or in any other condition than the condition I'd been in, I just wouldn't have been able to think rationally.

 So I thought, well, I ought to call the police, even though really nothing's happened.

-So police arrive at this flat where I'm living, and they all surge into the flat with their guns, right?
+So police arrive at this flat where I'm living and they all surge into the flat with their guns, right?

-As if the person's in the flat, or it was completely absurd.
+As if the person's in the flat or it was completely absurd.

-And they were all the way they were, I realized that none of them actually had they completely were informed by how they'd seen people behave on television.
+And they were all the way they were, I realized that none of them actually had, they completely were informed by how they'd seen people behave on television.

 And it was surreal because I could see that they were all acting as if they were on television.

-And I thought, this is not just because they're American and I'm English, this is because they're not normal.
+And I thought, this is not just because they're American and I'm English.

 And I started relating this story as if I was on Oprah.